88

 try:

-self._centroids = np.load(centroids)
+self._centroids = np.load(centroids).astype(np.float64)

 )

-if self._samples is None:
+if instances is not None:

 @property